guyroyse/pixxxer/README.md

 Installation
 ------------
 Installation is super easy.
-Gems works like that.
+Gems work like that.

 	gem install pixxxer